Back to Business! Launch Your New Business With 10% Off — Start Now

 This means that the business activity is dependent and has to be the same as the parent company.

-A representative office is another option in implementing a foreign company in the Thai market however, they are not as popular as other forms as they are unable to perform trading and commercial activities.
+A representative office is another option when implementing a foreign company in the Thai market.
+However, they are not as popular as other forms as they are unable to perform trading and commercial activities.
 They may only engage in market research and reporting of information to the head office.

-Shareholders who register for a limited company benefit from limited liability for the business’s debts, but it is important to know that the directors may have unlimited liability if the permitted documents prescribe so.
+Shareholders who register for a Thai limited company benefit from limited liability for the business’s debts.
+However, it is important to know that the directors may have unlimited liability if the permitted documents prescribe so.
+Be sure to check your licensed documents.

-In terms of a Limited Company, there are two types: Private and Public.
+Regarding a Thai Limited Company, there are two types: Private and Public.

-Public companies are regulated by the Public Companies Act and certain other Acts.
+Public Companies are primarily regulated by the Public Companies Act.

 They are owned by a minimum of 15 shareholders.
 Shares can only be transferred after two years of holding.